MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 > - Enable BitLocker via Intune.
 > - Install software updates via offline servicing and [Configuration Manager Scheduled Updates](/mem/configmgr/osd/get-started/manage-operating-system-images#apply-software-updates-to-an-image).
 >
 > When possible, Microsoft recommends using the above methods to run the additional tasks instead of running them via the task sequence.
-Using the above methods will allow you to use the below steps to speed up the deployment.
+Using the above methods will allow you to use the solution to speed up the deployment.

 If no additional tasks are needed via a task sequence before running the Autopilot deployment, to speed up the deployment, the Windows Autopilot for existing devices task sequence can be modified to eliminate unneeded tasks and processes.
 Examples of processes that can be eliminated to speed up the deployment include:

-- Deleting the `unattend.xml` files so that the Autopilot profile JSON file is processed at first Windows boot and Windows Setup doesn't run multiple times
+- Running Windows Setup additional times via the **Setup Windows and ConfigMgr** task.
-- Installing the Configuration Manager client via the **Setup Windows and ConfigMgr**
+- Installing the Configuration Manager client via the **Setup Windows and ConfigMgr**.
-- Uninstalling the Configuration Manager client via the **Prepare ConfigMgr Client for Capture** task
+- Uninstalling the Configuration Manager client via the **Prepare ConfigMgr Client for Capture** task.
 - Running Sysprep via the **Prepare Windows for Capture**/**Sysprep** tasks.

 The solution to speed up the deployment deletes the `unattend.xml` file and eliminates the unnecessary tasks so that the Autopilot profile JSON file is processed during the first boot into Windows.
 After the solution has been applied, the updated overview of the Windows Autopilot for existing devices task sequence process is as follows: